-Transfer payment amounts to Health Service Providers are based on the terms of the Health Service Provider Accountability Agreements with the LHIN, including any amendments made throughout the year.
-During the year, the LHIN authorizes the transfer of cash to the Health Service Providers.
-The cash associated with the transfer payment flows directly from the MOH to the Health Service Provider and does not flow through the LHIN bank account.
+Transfer payment amounts to HSPs are based on the terms of the Health Service Provider Accountability Agreements with the LHIN, including any amendments made throughout the year.
+During the year, the LHIN authorizes the transfer of cash to the HSPs.
+The cash associated with the transfer payment flows directly from the MOH and does not flow through the LHIN bank account.

-LHIN Financial Statements includes only transfer payment funds and LHIN operating funds included in the Ministry-LHIN Accountability Agreement.
+LHIN Financial Statements do not include transfer payment funds not included in the MLAA.